Don't read this...

 But often that's not how it works.
 Reality, in this case all the others who are also part of society, they too have their own inclinations that drive them in directions not necessarily shared by the originator.
 As a result, what is actually happening is a confluence of many factors, whether we like them or not.
 That result may or may not be shared by so many others in turn, since for most of us the consequences of some action down the line are equally opaque - we are all in the same boat.

 Sometimes the effects are such that delving into the reasons for an outcome becomes highly uncomfortable if they do not fit our perceptions we have of human affairs.
 In that case pointing them out can lead to anything from opprobrium to anger, even to vengeance.
+To avoid this, euphemisms are often used as a disguise.
 And so the reasons will be rejected and the problem continues and usually gets worse.
 Reality has the last word - always.

 Most of the items featured below have the potential to severely compromise humanity on this planet (others are useful hints for one's personal use).
 The danger increases as we become ever more powerful and influential.
 In our past annihilations occurred already, only the participants were so ineffective the damage was more or less contained (but we're catching up).
 Societies are human activity systems on a large scale and as such behave in a nonlinear manner.
 The mechanics of chaos: a primer for the human mind describes their nature - how to observe and analyse them, what degree of stability or otherwise we can expect, and how they can deteriorate and why.